Profile Picture

 I am a Ph.D. student and research assistant in the CUGAME Lab at Clemson University's School of Computing, where I work under the supervision of Dr. Guo Freeman.

-Prior to joining Clemson, I earned my M.S. in Game Science and Design from Northeastern University (Boston, USA) and B.S. in Computer Science from the University of Arizona (Tucson, USA).
-My technical background spans multiple areas interactive technology development, including game engine development (e.g., custom 2D and 3D game engines from the ground up), VR systems (e.g., VR applications in Unity), eye tracking (e.g., eyetracking hardware and software on desktop and VR platforms), and digital fabrication (e.g., Arduino, 3D printing, and laser cutting for rapid prototyping).
+Prior to joining Clemson, I earned my M.S. in Game Science and Design from the Northeastern University (Boston, USA) and B.S. in Computer Science from the University of Arizona (Tucson, USA).
+My technical background spans multiple areas in interactive technology, including game engine development (e.g., custom 2D and 3D game engines from the ground up), VR systems (e.g., VR applications in Unity), eye tracking (e.g., eyetracking hardware and software on desktop and VR platforms), and digital fabrication (e.g., Arduino, 3D printing, and laser cutting for rapid prototyping).

-(2) How interactive and game-integrated live streaming can address "gaming initiation anxiety", a phenomenon where players, despite having available time, become hesitant to start games due to the psychological commitment needed to achieve an optimal play state (e.g., entering a "flow").
+(3) How interactive and game-integrated live streaming can address "gaming initiation anxiety", a phenomenon where players, despite having available time, become hesitant to start games due to the psychological commitment needed to achieve an optimal play state (e.g., entering a "flow").
 I explore how streaming platforms can evolve and ultimately blur the traditional boundaries between spectating and playing, creating a new mediated experience that supports high engagement and interaction while requiring less psychological commitment.

 Recent News